Normalised Degree Variance: Experiments

 \subsection{Normalised degree variance of real-world binary networks}

-We analysed the 184 static networks taken from the Colorado Index of Complex Networks (ICON) as used in \cite{Ghasemian2018}, covering a variety of biological, social and technological networks.
+We analysed the 184 static networks taken from the Colorado Index of Complex Networks (ICON) \cite{Clauset2016} as used in \cite{Ghasemian2018}, covering a variety of biological, social and technological networks.
 Using the rank-based Spearman correlation coefficient ($r_{s}$), network size was found to be strongly anti-correlated with density in these networks ($r_{s} = -0.840, p = 3.910\times10^{-50}$).
 For this reason, and since did not have large enough samples at any specific size or density, we assessed Spearman correlations ($r_s$) between normalised heterogeneity indices of these networks and their average degrees, $(n-1)d$.
-The values for $\bar{v}$ and $H$ are plotted against average degree in Fig \ref{ICON}.
-We found no evidence to suggest the proposed normalisation was dependent on the average degree of the network ($r_{s} = 0.0613, p = 0.4087$).
-On the other hand, $H$ was significantly anti-correlated with average degree ($r_{s} = -0.4772, p = 7.49\times10^{-12}$).
-The median and interquartile range of the value of normalised degree variance for real world networks was $0.0703 \ [0.0164,0.1589]$, while for the normalised heterogeneity index it was $0.1446 \ [0.0474,0.3027]$.
+The values for $\bar{v}$ and $\rho$ are plotted against average degree in Fig \ref{ICON}.
+There was a clear trend noted with $\rho$ and average degree, Fig \ref{ICON}.
+Normalised degree variance and average degree showed a small positive correlation ($r_{s} = 0.0210, p = 0.1701$).
+However there was a stronger negative correlation between $\rho$ and average degree ($r_{s} = -0.2899, p = 6.56\times10^{-5}$).
+The median and interquartiles (25th and 75th percentiles) of the value of normalised degree variance for real world networks was $0.1203 \ [0.0245,0.1904]$, while for the normalised heterogeneity index it was $0.2350 \ [0.0890,0.3437]$.
 It was observable, however, that the range of values obtained for both metrics was lower at higher average degrees.
+This is clear from Figure \ref{ICON}, left, where for average degrees of between 2 and 4 the normalised degree variance values are spread out, taking values between 1 and 0.001.
+On the other hand, networks with average degree upwards of 4 show a smaller spread, mostly concentrated betewen 0.3 and 0.04.
+A similar behaviour is seen for network heterogeneity, Figure \ref{ICON}, right.